srhill12/customer_banking/README.md

 2. Xpert Learning Assistance on the Bootcamp site was used to analyze snippets of code used in error checking, suggestions, and formatting questions.
 Specifically I asked if two variables could be assigned to the return values of a function at once, or if there needed to be two separate lines for each variable, respectively.

-3. Tutorial/Extra Class session on 3/9/24 questions and clarification on instructions were asked of instructior and TA to ensure that I was on the right path.
+3. Tutorial/Extra Class session on 3/9/24 questions and clarification on instructions were asked of instructor and TA to ensure that I was on the right path.

 ## Questions/Concerns for Grader